Dogs are angels in disguise.

 Dixie wasn't known for her athletic ability.
 There's no way she could have jumped that high.

-Nonetheless, I came home from work, and found a bloated dog laying next to an empty container.
+Even so, I came home from work, and found a bloated dog laying next to an empty cookie container.

 The only realistic possibility?
-She would've had to get a running jump from the recliner to the kitchen counter.
+She would've had to get a running jump from a chair to the kitchen counter.

 Too bad this wasn't caught on camera.
 I bet she had to try a hundred times.
 The footage would surely be hilarious.